 Even though dewclaws are useful and certainly have a purpose, they should never be too long since they can get snagged on different surfaces and hurt your pup, therefore grooming is essential.

 - If broken, clean the wound: If your dog’s dewclaws are broken or hurt, you can use our antiseptic wipes or spray to clean that wound and make sure the area is neat.
-If the wound seems infected, go to your vet.
+If the wound seems infected, go to your vet for a further assesment of the injury.